Talent-Catalog/talentcatalog/README.md

   For example add "source ~/tc_secrets.txt" to .bash_profile or .zshenv depending on whether you are running bash or zsh.

-- Create a new Run Profile for `org.tbbtalent.server.TcTalentApplication`.
+- Create a new Run Profile for `org.tctalent.server.TcTalentApplication`.
   In the Environment Variables section of Intellij, check the "Include system environment variables" checkbox.
 - Run the new profile, you should see something similar to this in the logs: